Critical set for surface diffeomorphisms revisited: Proof of theorem

-Before proving the previous lemma, we show how it is used to conclude the theorem \ref{p.existence}.
-The proof needs a classical lemma due to Pliss we state a short version version of it similar to lemma 2.0.3 in \cite{PRH} (for a more general statement see lemma 3.1 in \cite{CP}): 3pt
+Before proving the previous lemma, we show how it is used to conclude theorem \ref{p.existence}.
+The proof needs a classical lemma due to Pliss, of which we state a short version (for a more general statement see lemma 3.1 in \cite{CP}): 3pt